posthello-code/dart-server/README.md

-Simple REST api server implemented in Dart
+Tempalate for a REST API server or a static site server

 # Installation